-The data for this report includes Acadience Reading test data for 131,626 students who were enrolled in a school for the full SY 2021 academic year (FAY; the equivalent of 160 days or more) and had at least one Acadience Reading test result.
+The data for this report includes Acadience Reading test data for 136,724 students who were enrolled in a school for the full SY 2022 academic year (FAY; the equivalent of 160 days or more) and had at least one Acadience Reading test result.
 Students who were untested (either throughout the year or during the specific test administration) are excluded from the benchmark percentages.
-Additionally, students who were tested only once were excluded from percentages showing changes in reading benchmark status from beginning to end of year, or Pathways of Progress.
-Thus, the number of students included (or excluded) in each calculation varies, and is noted in the footnote of the table.
+Additionally, students who were assessed only once were excluded from percentages showing changes in reading benchmark status from beginning to end of year, or Pathways of Progress.
+Thus, the number of students included (or excluded) in each calculation varies and is noted in the footnote of the table.

-The students in the data set were nearly evenly split among first, second, and third graders.
 Exhibit 11 shows demographic characteristics of the students included in the data set.
-Overall, 32% of first through third graders were from a low-income household, 26% identified as a minority race or ethnicity, 15% received special education services (SWD), 17% were chronically absent (missed more than 10% of the days they were enrolled), and 10% were Multilingual Learners.
+Overall, 30% of first through third graders were from a low-income household, 27% identified as a minority race or ethnicity, 16% received special education services (SWD), 29% were chronically absent (missed more than 10% of the days they were enrolled), and 9% were Multilingual Learners.